Running SP from Floppy Drive

 Copies a new version of the system programs to the system partition

 View configuration Displays current configuration.
 Display only, no changes possible.

 configuration information.
 Only information enclosed in brackets ([....])

 can be changed.

-configuration information from hard drive or diskette (if you booted with
+Restore configuration Retrieves configuration information from hard drive or diskette (if you booted with them) to NVRAM.

 SCSI configuration verification

 If, during POST, the SCSI configuration has changed (devices not present

 or not operational), you can either have the system respond to the changed